BAUDOTlab/Dream_Rare-X/README.md

 1) Building the Rare-X layer

-The first layer, here after refered to as the *Rare-X layer* contains information extracted from the *Rare-X* dataset of symptoms associated to a cohort of rare disease patients.
+The first layer, here after refered to as the *Rare-X layer*, contains information extracted from the *Rare-X* dataset of symptoms associated to a cohort of rare disease patients.
 This layer contains three node types:
 - *Rare-X disease* nodes
 - *Patient* nodes
 - *Symptom* nodes